 Until 21 January 2012

-Galleria Patricia Armocida of Milan is proud to present a double solo exhibition by Cheryl Dunn and Alessandro Zuek Simonetti opening on Monday, November 28th at 7:00 PM.
+Galleria Patricia Armocida presented a double solo exhibition by Cheryl Dunn and Alessandro Zuek Simonetti that opened on Monday November 28th, 2011.

 The Uncanny (Das Unheimliche in the original German) is a Freudian concept of an instance where something can be familiar, yet foreign at the same time, resulting in a feeling of alienation or creepy familiarity.
 The images in the exhibit, portraits of New York’s streets and the characters and details that fill them, evoke those same feelings.
 Glimpses of a legendary city whose images have infiltrated our minds since childhood, a constant sense of déjà-vu which leads us to stitch together memories and ideal mental images of this place we may have never been to.